Select Case Statement in VB.Net with Examples

 Let us describe the parameters used in the syntax:

-• your_expression: this denotes an expression which evaluates to one of the elementary Data Types supported in Microsoft VB.NET.
+• your_expression: this denotes an expression which evaluates to one of the elementary Data Types supported in Microsoft VB.Net.

 • expression_list: expression clauses that denote the match values for the expression.
 For the case of multiple clauses, separate them using a comma (,).